-For any large organisation, having your own intranet software is an excellent idea.
+For any large organisation, having your own corporate intranet is an excellent idea.
 Helping to cut down on the calls and emails to your human resources department, while creating a multichannel platform that can quickly dispense information and guides to all staff members regardless of where they are, an intranet is an extremely effective step towards a digital workplace.
 It acts as a great investment with a heavy return in saved time and resources.

 However, it is also important to understand how intranets can pose a serious threat to your company security.
-Managing and protecting your intranet data is therefore an essential step for any business that uses its own intranet, which is at risk not only from external malicious threats but also from internal employees.
+Managing and protecting your intranet website data is therefore an essential step for any business that uses its own intranet, which is at risk not only from external malicious threats but also from internal employees.

-While dual login and authentication procedures are becoming more common for internal security networks, the need for multiple passwords and the additional time taken for these processes may not be justified for lower level company information.
-(Those that do wish to implement dual authentication can do so using the Claromentis two-factor functionality – find out more about our two-factor intranet security features).
+While dual login and authentication procedures are becoming more common for internal security networks, the need for multiple passwords and the additional time taken for these processes may not be justified for lower-level company information.
+(Those that do wish to implement dual authentication can do so using the Claromentis two-factor functionality: find out more about our two-factor intranet security features).